neurallayer/fos/docs/source/introduction.rst

     2. Inheritance & Polymorphism.
-       Rather then providing different types of hooks to plugin functionality, you extend Fos by inheriting classes like the SuperModel and override methods.
+       Rather then providing different types of hooks to plugin functionality, you extend Fos by inheriting classes like the Supervisor and override methods.
 Out of the box Fos already has many classes included that help enrich behavior like that of the optimizer.